44.1 Calculating Hazards from Survival Data

 -

-New table name: Enter the name of the new hazard table to be converted.
+New table name: Enter the name of the new hazard table generated by the conversion.

 -